stomp/stomp-spec/src/stomp-specification-1.2.md

     ^@

-The receipt body will be empty.
+The body of the `RECEIPT` frame MUST be empty.

 ### ERROR